AbieFund/abie-archive/CONTRACT.md

 * A contract deployed on Ethereum cannot be censored.
 * Ethereum is a free software.
-* We benefit of the high security of the network at minimal cost.
+* We benefit of the security of the network at minimal cost.

 ## Contract features